Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Half-life2–4 hours (active metabolites longer)

-Special featureBanned in USA, UK, France, Sweden, Norway, Denmark
+Special featureBanned in the USA, UK, France, Sweden, Norway, Denmark

-Anyone who brings familiar Novalgin drops back from a holiday in Spain or Portugal may be surprised: there, metamizole is sometimes available without a prescription.
-Anyone asking a British or American doctor about metamizole is likely to be met with incomprehension: in these countries it has been withdrawn from the market for decades.
-How can the same medication be routinely prescribed in one country and completely banned in another?
+Anyone who brings the familiar Novalgin drops back from a holiday in Spain or Portugal may be surprised: there, metamizole is in part available without a prescription.
+Anyone who asks a British or American doctor for metamizole meets incomprehension: in these countries it has been withdrawn from the market for decades.
+How can the same medicine be routinely prescribed in one country and completely banned in another?

 USABanned (since 1977)Agranulocytosis risk